AleBaccin/Cluedo/README.md

 # Cluedo
 Software engeneering project 2, cluedo game using java.
+The game also includes a bot.